|

 responsible for the Breton soldier, Arthur de Richemont, becoming the

 constable of France in 1425.
-Yolande's early and strong support of
+Her early and strong support of

 Jeanne d'Arc, when others had reasonable doubts, suggests the Duchess'